ZHIHANCHEN03/fakeSnapshot/README.md

 License
 =======

-fakeSnapshot source code is available under the MIT License
+fakeSnapshot source code is available under the MIT License.